Groumy/Groumy.github.io/_drafts/going-black.md

 It seems easier to read the options and use them as an inspiration to create a unique character.

 And it appears that none of my player had time/interest in their personal life to sitdown and read through all thoses options to create a character.
-And as sea
+And as seasoned players they usually were able to came up with a concept base on know tropes in seconds.

 So all that lead to decision paralysis at character creation and each tier advancement.